 Law fairs offer you an initial look at law firms.
-They are your chance to meet real lawyers (including trainees, associates and partners) and graduate recruiters, to quiz them about their firms and get a general impression of how to get a job.
+They are your chance to meet real lawyers (including trainees, associates and partners) and graduate recruiters, to quiz them about their firms and get a general impression of how to get a job as a lawyer.
 They're also useful for non-law students who are considering a career in law and need to learn more about how to make that happen.

-- Speak confidently to the people on the stand (recruiters and lawyers) and ask interesting questions about their firm; and
+- Speak confidently to the people on the stand (recruiters and lawyers) and ask interesting questions about their firm.

 - Give the recruiter your name - they'll remember you if you're a good candidate.

-- The types of client and range of business;
+- types of client and range of business;

-- The style of training and range of experience offered to trainees;
+- style of training and range of experience offered to trainees; and

-- The opportunities for trainees in firms with overseas offices.
+- opportunities for trainees in firms with overseas offices.